NGH14/design-into-code/readme.md

 This repository showcases my personal journey and collection of projects where I've converted design mockups (Figma, PSD, etc.) into functional HTML, CSS, and sometimes JavaScript and SCSS.
 It's a place to track my progress, share my code, and hopefully inspire others learning front-end development.

-## What you'll find here ✨

-*   **Diverse Projects:** A variety of projects ranging from simple landing pages to more "complex web applications" (hope so).
-*   **Clean and Organized Code:** I strive to write well-structured and maintainable code, making it easy to understand and learn from.
-*   **Real-world Examples:** Practical examples of how to implement different design patterns and layouts.
-*   **Progress Tracking:** This repo acts as a portfolio of my front-end development skills.

 ## Technologies Used 🛠️

 *   **HTML:** The foundation of all web pages.